| Title: | Functional Input Validation |

 Check items, i.e., formulae that are one-sided or have a string as left-hand side (see Check Formulae of Local Scope in the documentation page firmly).
 These are the expressions to check. |

-is a function of class
+Each function vld_* is a function of class

-, generated by localize
+"check_maker", generated by localize.

 Check formula of local scope.